patricialmd/aged-care-safety-analytics/README.md

 | `health_metrics.csv` | 365,000 | Daily health records: senior id, date, step count, heart rate, room temperature, smoke level |
 | `incidents.csv` | 608 | Safety incident records: senior id, incident date, incident time, incident type, severity, response time in minutes, resolution status |

-The variables in each file were selected based on existing research, government data, and industry standards in aged care safety, elderly health monitoring, and incident reporting within Australian residential aged care settings.
-Below is a breadown of each file and the parameters used to create them.
+The variables in each dataset were selected based on existing research, government data, and industry standards in aged care safety, elderly health monitoring, and incident reporting within Australian residential aged care settings.
+Below is a breadown of each dataset and the parameters I used to create them:

 ### 1. SENIORS.CSV
 | What I Used | Value in my Script | Why I need this | Research Proof | Exact Quote | Source/Link |
 |-------------|--------------------|-----------------|----------------|-------------|--------------|